Post

 os.chdir(initial_wd)

-How to Use Python Scripts
+How to Use the Python Scripts

 1